 Myth #2: MPLS is more secure than using other encryption methods

 This is completely false.
 It is the responsibility of the user to secure the data running over an MPLS connection.
-MPLS is only as secure as the encryption tools and security processes placed around that connection.
+Multiprotocol Label Switching is only as secure as the encryption tools and security processes placed around that connection.
 In other words, securing an MPLS circuit requires the use of additional technologies (and their related expenses) to secure your network connection.

-Myth #3: MPLS is the best way to ensure network performance
+Myth #3: Multiprotocol Label Switching is the best way to ensure network performance

-It is true that MPLS can ensure consistent latency and uptime, however the same can be accomplished with today’s software-defined connectivity solutions that dictate routes, use redundant connections and have the ability to failover to new routes should a network hop experience an issue.
+Although Multiprotocol Label Switching can guarantee consistent latency and uptime, modern software-defined connectivity solutions can achieve the same results.
+These solutions determine routes, utilize redundant connections, and can automatically failover to new routes in case of network issues.
 Often the optimization provided by software-defined solutions meets or exceeds those provided by MPLS solutions… and does so at a fraction of the cost.

 Myth #4: MPLS vendors control a global network to connect me anywhere